-Quality & Patient Safety Lead
+Manager & Quality & Patient Safety Lead

 It is expected that this policy will be reviewed on an annual basis, alongside our Patient Safety Incident Response Framework Policy.
-This policy applies to all services (patient safety & experience and non-clinical experience).
+This policy applies to all service uses and their experience of all services.

 "We will respond to all aspects of Feedback & Experience, Reflecting on comments received, how those involved were affected, seeking new Innovative ways of working, enable everyone to have a voice to Suggest ways to help shape our services, and to Engage and work together with our Patients, Staff, Volunteers, Visitors, Customers, and other Key Stakeholders."